Accounting and Finance PhD

 Your development

 Along with the training at a Faculty level, we offer a series of training and development modules to PhD students.
 These run across the two semesters.
-For Accounting or Finance PhD students, modules are built upon three distinct yet interrelated pillars:
+For Accounting and Finance PhD students, modules are built upon three distinct yet interrelated pillars:

 - disciplinary competence